 - An acknowledge pulse if the ACK bit is set - The RxNE bit is set by hardware.
-An interrupt is generated if the ITEVTEN and ITBUFEN bit is set.
+If ITEVTEN and ITBUFEN bits are set, an interrupt is generated.

 If RxNE is set and the data in the DR register is not read before the end of the next data reception, the BTF bit is set, and the interface waits until BTF is cleared by a read fromI2C_SR1 followed by a read from the I2C_DR register, stretching SCL low.
 (See figure below).